edrik1234/final_project_of_backend_development/README.md

 Stateless and fully asynchronous.

-Note: At the end of a game session, session data is forwarded to external systems (Git-based versioning(through https and GIT_TOKEN), and AWS Lambda pipeline(through event-driven communication with aws credentials)).
+**Note**: At the end of a game session, session data is forwarded to external systems (Git-based versioning(through https and GIT_TOKEN), and AWS Lambda pipeline(through event-driven communication with aws credentials)).

 2. api: